 Overall, these are the factors to consider when deciding upon a particular platform:

-The number of attendees.
-If you plan to host smaller meetings, it makes sense to look up various free plans, such as that of MyOwnConference.
+- The number of attendees.
+If you plan to host smaller meetings, it makes sense to look up various free plans, such as MyOwnConference.

-Type of billing.
+- Type of billing.
 Many platforms bill per host.
-Keep that in mind when choosing a plan so that you don’t have to pay extra.
+Remember, you don’t have to pay extra when choosing a plan.

-There are, of course, many other factors to be taken into account.
-The important thing is, there are plenty of alternatives out there – you just need to know exactly what you need.
+There are, of course, many other factors to be considered.
+The important thing is there are plenty of GotoMeeting alternatives — you need to know exactly what you need.